 Scoop out one heaping tablespoon of dough per ball and use your hands to roll them into ball shapes.
 Then roll the balls in the shredded coconut to coat them.
 Be sure to refrigerate the balls for at least thirty minutes before serving.

-Store these date and coconut balls in an airtight container in the fridge for up to seven days.
+Store these chocolate coconut date balls in an airtight container in the fridge for up to seven days.

 - Food processor